Behind-the-Meter Battery Storage for Large-Load Facilities

 Ownership Complexity

-Hosts need clear commercial options, including direct ownership and no-upfront-cost structures.
+Hosts need clear commercial options, including direct ownership, CapEx, no-upfront-cost structures, and shared-value structures.

 A behind-the-meter strategy built around your facility.

-Scarp Grid Partners manages the full battery storage development lifecycle.
+SGP manages the full BESS development lifecycle.
 We coordinate the technical, utility, commercial, tax, ownership, and operating strategy required to make battery storage practical and financeable for large-load facilities.

 Site + Load Analysis

-Evaluate utility bills, interval data, tariff structure, facility operations, service size, electrical infrastructure, available site area, critical loads, and battery operating use cases.
+Evaluate utility bills, interval data, tariff structure, facility operations, service size, electrical infrastructure, available site area, critical loads, and BESS operating use cases.

 Economic + Dispatch Modeling